Frequently Asked Questions

 Traditionally Tibetan Medicine diagnosis begins with determining the nature of your inner elements and their state of balance or disharmony.
 This is accomplished through extensive questioning, urine and pulse diagnosis.

-Dietary and behavior patterns are accessed, recommendations will be made based on individual circumstances.
+Dietary and behavior patterns are accessed, and recommendations will be made based on individual circumstances.
 Traditional herbal supplements and formulas, external therapies may or may not be a part of one’s regime.
-A follow up visit to read the pulse and observe what changes in the inner microcosm of the person are taking place will be scheduled in a few weeks.
+A follow up visit to read the pulse and observe what changes in the inner microcosm of the person are taking place, will be scheduled in a few weeks.

 Will Tibetan medicine herbs and dietary supplements interfere with prescription medications or other vitamins and supplements?